Comparing SAM 2 and SAM 3 for Zero-Shot Segmentation of 3D Medical Data: Abstract

 \section{Abstract}

-Foundation models for promptable segmentation, including SAM, SAM 2, and the recently released SAM 3, have renewed interest in zero-shot segmentation of medical imaging.
+Foundation models, such as the Segment Anything Model (SAM), have heightened interest in promptable zero-shot segmentation.
 Although these models perform strongly on natural images, their behavior on medical data remains insufficiently characterized.
-While SAM 2 is widely used for annotation in 3D medical workflows, SAM 3 introduces a new perception backbone, detector-tracker pipeline, and concept-level prompting that may alter its behavior under spatial prompts.
-We present the first controlled comparison of SAM 2 and SAM 3 for zero-shot segmentation of 3D medical volumes and videos under purely visual prompting, with concept mechanisms disabled.
-We assess whether SAM 3 can serve as an out-of-the-box replacement for SAM 2 without customization.
-We benchmark both models on 16 public datasets (CT, MRI, 3D and cine ultrasound, endoscopy) covering 54 anatomical structures, pathologies, and surgical instruments.
-Prompts are restricted to the first frame and use four modes: single-click, multi-click, bounding box, and dense mask.
-This design standardizes preprocessing, prompt placement, propagation rules, and metric computation to disentangle prompt interpretation from propagation.
-Prompt-frame analysis shows that SAM 3 provides substantially stronger initialization than SAM 2 for click prompting across most structures.
-In full-volume analysis, SAM 3 retains this advantage for complex, vascular, and soft-tissue anatomies, emerging as the more versatile general-purpose segmenter.
-While SAM 2 remains competitive for compact, rigid organs under strong spatial guidance, it frequently fails on challenging targets where SAM 3 succeeds.
-Overall, our results suggest that SAM 3 is the superior default choice for most medical segmentation tasks, particularly those involving sparse user interaction or complex anatomical topology.
+While SAM 2 has been widely adopted for annotation in 3D medical workflows, the recently released SAM 3 introduces a new architecture that may change how visual prompts are interpreted and propagated.
+Therefore, to assess whether SAM 3 can serve as an out-of-the-box replacement for SAM 2 for zero-shot segmentation of 3D medical data, we present the first controlled comparison of both models \rC{by evaluating SAM~3 in its Promptable Visual Segmentation (PVS) mode} using a variety of prompting strategies.
+We benchmark on 16 public datasets (CT, MRI, Ultrasound, endoscopy) covering 54 anatomical structures, pathologies, and surgical instruments.
+We further quantify three failure modes: prompt-frame over-segmentation, over-propagation after object disappearance, and temporal retention of well-initialized predictions. \rC{Our results show that SAM~3 is consistently stronger under click prompting across modalities, with fewer prompt-frame over-segmentation failures and slower prediction retention decay compared to SAM 2.
+Under bounding-box and mask prompts, performance gaps narrow in few structures of CT/MR and the models trade off termination behavior, while SAM~3 remains stronger on ultrasound and endoscopy sequences.} The overall results position SAM 3 as the superior default choice for most medical segmentation tasks, while clarifying when SAM 2 remains a preferable propagator.